-When we look at claims information, we see that many of the properties subject to break-ins, thefts and vandalism are usually vacant or going through renovations to prepare them for sale or the next tenant.
-It’s truly disappointing to arrive to show a house that was finished only two days before and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, and maybe even copper plumbing and electrical wiring.
-All the hard work and investment is gone and now police reports must be dealt with and more work and money have to go into the property to get it ready for sale or rent again, pushing back the start to getting a return on the investment.
-Share this information with your investors to mitigate loss.
+When we look at claims information, we see that many of the properties subject to break-ins, thefts, and vandalism are usually vacant or going through renovations.
+It’s truly disappointing to arrive to show a house and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, and even copper plumbing and electrical wiring.
+Your investor client is then forced to deal with police reports and must invest even more time and money to restore the property.
+Share this information with your investors to mitigate loss and vacant and renovation properties.

 Who are the “usual suspects” for break-ins?

-- Neighborhood kids looking to make the vacant house their “club house”.
+- Neighborhood kids looking to make the vacant property their “club house”.

 - Professional thieves looking to take possessions and turn them into their gain.